24-Hour Itinerary to Explore Jasper, Alberta

 Finally!
-You’ve come down to see Banff’s quieter, more underrated twin Jasper!
+You’ve come down to see Banff’s quieter, more underrated twin: Jasper!
 Banff is much more charismatic, more popular and woos everyone (your girlfriend, grandma, even your dad).
-But Jasper has a charm that you won’t see coming, and once you get inside its heart, you’ll fall truly, madly, deeply in love.
-This 24-hour itinerary will get you out and about exploring all the top sites in the town of Jasper that you don’t want to miss, but first…
+But Jasper has a charm that you won’t see coming.
+Before you know it, you’ll fall truly, madly, deeply in love.
+This 24-hour itinerary will get you out and about exploring all the top sites in the town of Jasper that you don’t want to miss.
+If you’ve just a weekend to get away to this national park and one overnighter, this post will give you a guide to make the most of your time to explore this Canadian Rockies gem!

 Heading up to Jasper from Banff?
 Check out the top 10 must-see spots along Icefields Parkway (Highway 93) that will absolutely blow your mind!
 When visiting Jasper, these are iconic landmarks you shan’t skip over!

-Explore the fleeting autumn vibes of our cozy mountain town before the snow begins to fall.
-Jasper’s must-do attractions, from the Maligne Lake Cruise to the Columbia Icefield Adventure, are still open as the warm season draws to a close.
+When in Jasper during September/October, you’ll definitely want to explore the fleeting autumn vibes of this cozy mountain town before the snow begins to fall.
+Jasper’s must-do attractions, from the Maligne Lake Cruise to the Columbia Icefield Adventure, are still open as the warm season draws to a close!
+These are two excursions that have really stuck with us, even after years of doing them.

-All righttttt, let’s get to it.
-Now you can attempt to visit all these beautiful spots within a single day or split them up so that you save a few for the next morning (if you are staying overnight that is).
+You can attempt to visit all these beautiful spots within a single day or split them up so that you save a few for the next morning (if you are staying overnight that is).
 With summer drawing to a close and the first signs of fall appearing in Jasper National Park, there’s rarely a vacancy in town, so book your trip without hesitation!
+You can always select for free cancellation in case something better comes up.

-Jasper is in fact a small town and you’ll rarely be met with the vehicle and people traffic that you will frequent in Banff year-round.
+Jasper is in fact a small town and you’ll rarely be met with the same vehicle and people traffic that you will frequent in Banff year-round.
 So it makes life easier when you’ve only got a day to see the amazing sites!
+No closed areas due to filled up parking lots.
+Especially as the summer ends and autumn starts!

 Don’t forget: you’re visiting a Canadian national park so you’ll need a park pass.
 Banff and Beyond explains the Parks Canada Entry Fees exquisitely here!